abukhuzaymah/ollama-api-project/README.md

-markdown# AI Chat Assistant with Ollama
+AI Chat Assistant with Ollama

 A Python project demonstrating integration with the Ollama API for local AI model interactions.
 This project showcases various AI capabilities including chat, story generation, and code review.